hunter-teacher-cert/currdev-work-DrydenArt/05_assignments.md

 In this assignment, students will work in pairs to remix or hack a news website using Mozilla X-ray Goggles.

 **Objectives:**
-Students will develop their own "hacked" site
-Students will consider how HTML controls websites Students may consider how easily content can be edited and if this has any ethical implications
+-Students will develop their own "hacked" site -Students will consider how HTML controls websites -Students may consider how easily content can be edited and if this has any ethical implications

 # Student Facing Instructions
 **Warm Up Question:**<br>